This award winning Hatch Pork Green Chili is one of my favorite soups to make!

 Instructions

-- Return the two tablespoons of pork drippings to the pot.
-Over medium heat, cook onion until translucent, approximately 5 minutes.1 cup white onion
+• Return the two tablespoons of pork drippings to the pot.
+Over medium heat, cook onion until translucent, approximately 5 minutes.

-- Add the chicken stock, green enchilada sauce, beer, cilantro, jalapenos, and green chiles.
-Add the pork back in.32 ounces chicken stock, 28 ounces green enchilada sauce, 1 bottle beer, ½ cup fresh cilantro, 1-3 jalapenos, 32 ounces diced Hatch green chiles
+32 ounces chicken stock, 28 ounces green enchilada sauce, 1 bottle beer, ½ cup fresh cilantro, 1-3 jalapeno peppers, 32 ounces diced Hatch green chiles

 Notes